 - synovium: the thin layer of tissue that lines the inner joint surfaces

-- bursae: fluid-filled sacs that cushion tendons and muscles around the joint to prevent friction
+- bursae: the fluid-filled sacs that cushion tendons and muscles around the joint to prevent friction

 - tendon sheath: a layer of tissue around tendons